augmented-os/augmented-os/docs/architecture/components/task_execution_service/data_model.md

 * [Workflows Schema](../../schemas/workflows.md): For workflow context and relationships
 * [Integration Schema](../../schemas/integrations.md): For integration task configurations

-This document focuses on how the Task Execution Layer component specifically implements and extends the canonical schemas defined in the links above.
+This document focuses on how the Task Execution Service component specifically implements and extends the canonical schemas defined in the links above.
 For complete schema definitions, please refer to the linked documentation.

-## Task Execution Layer Implementation Details
+## Task Execution Service Implementation Details

-The Task Execution Layer extends the canonical schemas with additional implementation-specific structures and optimizations to support efficient task execution.
+The Task Execution Service extends the canonical schemas with additional implementation-specific structures and optimizations to support efficient task execution.

 ### Task Instance State Management

-The Task Execution Layer maintains detailed state information for each task instance:
+The Task Execution Service maintains detailed state information for each task instance:

 ```typescript
 interface TaskInstance {